 Other Things We Considered

 - Noise: You want a device that is comfortable to use anywhere.
 Noise is an important factor to take into account.
 We included devices that wouldn’t disturb a conversation or cause you to raise the TV volume.
+We always verify noise levels in our test lab.

 - Battery capacity and time on battery: This isn’t an issue these days since most devices have batteries that can go for days without needing a charge.
 We included devices with batteries that can last for 4+ hours, which typically means about a week on a single charge.